junthbasnet/Personal-Website/src/data/education/education-2/index.md

 endDate: 'May 2016'
 ---

-Volunteer, Math Mela organized by Sodalitus De Mathematica.(Dec 2015)
+Volunteer, Math Mela organized by Sodalitus De Mathematica.